- How do leaders influence and move their followers to action?

 - Referent power—the power a person has because others want to associate with or be accepted by him

-- Legitimate power—the power a person has because others believe that he possesses the “right” to influence them and that they ought to obey.
+- Legitimate power—the power a person has because others believe that the person possesses the “right” to influence them and that they ought to obey.
 This right can originate in tradition; in the charisma or appeal of the person; and in laws, institutional roles within society, moralistic appeal, and rationality (that is, logical arguments, factual evidence, reason, and internally consistent positions).28

 Not all forms of power are equally effective (see Exhibit 12.5), nor is a leader’s total power base the simple sum of the powers at his disposal.
 Different types of power elicit different forms of compliance: Leaders who rely on coercive power often alienate followers who resist their influence attempts.
 Leaders who rely on reward power develop followers who are very measured in their responses to [what?]; the use of rewards often leads people to think in terms of “How much am I getting?” or “How much should I give?” or “Am I breaking even?”
 The use of referent power produces identification with the leader and his cause.
 The use of rationality, expert power, and/or moralistic appeal generally elicits commitment and the internalization of the leader’s goals.29